 More about the site:

 Portland Psychotherapy Clinic, Research, & Training Center has a growing body of clinical research studies, basic research studies, and clinical services related to psychedelic and psychedelic science.
 Our research is funded primarily through profits from the evidence-based mental health services we provide to our community and the training services we provide to other professionals.
-Our current clinical trial on MDMA-AT is funded solely through our internal revenue stream, which will be turned toward other projects once the current project ends.
-We have been supporting postdoctoral fellows for 16 years.
+Our recent clinical trial on MDMA-AT was funded solely through our internal revenue stream, which will be turned toward other projects once the current project ends.
+We have been supporting postdoctoral fellows for 17 years.

 The Portland Institute for Psychedelic Science (PIPS) was formed in 2024 to pull together all of our work on psychedelics under one integrated umbrella.
 At PIPS, we take a comprehensive and integrative approach to psychedelic science.
 Our work encompasses three key areas: research, clinical services, and professional training.
 This unique model allows us to rapidly translate research findings into practical therapeutic techniques, ensuring that our services are always at the cutting edge of the field.
 We believe that this synergy fosters a rich learning environment for professionals and sets a high standard for treatment efficacy.